 How to vote

-If you are already registered as a special postal voter, silent elector or residing in a full postal ballot area - you will be sent your ballot materials in the mail you will need to apply for a postal vote.
+If you are registered as a special postal voter, silent elector or you reside in a full postal ballot area - you will be sent your ballot materials in the mail.